 Dr. Richards customizes the technique, treatment plan, and other particularities of each procedure to the individual needs of his patients.
 As such, the precise cost of your cheek lift will depend on a variety of factors.
 The addition of laser skin resurfacing to a cheek lift procedure will also affect the overall price.
 Because Dr. Richards never wants financial matters to stand in the way of the treatment you deserve, we offer plastic surgery financing options to facilitate payment via third-party financing through United Medical Credit.
 We will present you with a total cost estimate of your procedure once the treatment plan is in place and answer any questions you may have about the convenient payment options we accept here at our practice.

 Cheek Lift FAQs

-Q: How does a cheek lift help when I’m already having a facelift?
+How can a cheek lift help if I’m already having a facelift?

-Q: Will the recovery period for a cheek lift be similar to that for a facelift?
+Will the recovery period for cheek lift surgery be similar to that of facelift surgery?

 Will other people be able to tell that I have had cosmetic surgery?

 If you have additional questions about cheek lift with lower eyelid enhancement, or if you wish to schedule a consultation with Dr. Richards, please contact us today.